e2b-dev/E2B/README.md

 # Devbook SDK
-**Devbook makes your dev docs interactive with just 3 lines of code.**
+**Devbook allows developers to try out your app from the documentation page.**

 Devbook is a JS library that allows visitors of your docs to interact with and execute any code snippet or shell command in a private VM.